Deltares/hydromt/docs/user_guide/data_types.rst

     ...

-As the CRS of the coordinates cannot be inferred from the data it must be set in the data entry in the yaml file as shown in the example below.
+As the CRS of the coordinates cannot be inferred from the data it must be set in the data entry in the configuration file as shown in the example below.
 The internal data format is based on the file extension unless the ``driver_kwargs`` ``driver`` option is set.
 See :py:meth:`~hydromt.io.open_vector` and :py:func:`~hydromt.io.open_vector_from_table` for more
 options.